sean-walsh/akka-transactional/README.md

 This is a use case I heard not once but twice in the financial sector.
 It involves a batch of bank account transactions, in this case withdrawals and deposits.
 If any single one of the transactions fail, the entire batch must fail.

+## use case 2 --todo

+Have completely separate functionality, such as anomalies cancel a transaction within a given time window.

 ## Deployment